 Lucia: Sure.
 Bounce Limit is Asia’s first trampoline fitness studio, set in a 3000 square foot space in Sheung Wan, Hong Kong, with 20 individual mini-trampolines, or “rebounders”.
 The studio offers 10+ different functional and bodyweight fitness classes on rebounders, including Air Bounce, TRX Bounce, Combat Bounce, Tabata Bounce, Bounce Pilates and more, ensuring the body gets the best fitness results from a varied workout.

 Q2: Why did you choose to start Bounce Limit here in Hong Kong?

 Lucia: We are the first in Asia to start rebounding and the rebounders in the platform concept.
 Hong Kong was the new hip city to educate people about preventing injuries and having a blast in sweating fun class setting.

-Rebounding is a safe and efficient exercise for everybody, from kids to elderly, it’s specially great for office workers coz with rebounding you can strengthen weaker muscles and rehabilitate injuries caused by long working hours or weekend warriors experience.
+Lucia: Rebounding is a safe and efficient exercise for everybody, from kids to elderly, it’s especially great for office workers coz with rebounding you can strengthen weaker muscles and rehabilitate injuries caused by long working hours or weekend warriors experience.